initia-labs/movevm/precompile/modules/minitia_stdlib/doc/dispatchable_fungible_asset.md

 ## Function `transfer_assert_minimum_deposit`

 Transfer an <code>amount</code> of fungible asset from <code>from_store</code>, which should be owned by <code>sender</code>, to <code>receiver</code>.
-The recipient is guranteed to receive asset greater than the expected amount.
+The recipient is guaranteed to receive asset greater than the expected amount.
 Note: it does not move the underlying object.